ElioDiNino/ElioDiNino/README.md

 <h1 align="center">About Me</h1>

-I am a driven UBC Computer Engineering student interested in computer hardware and software.
-In my free time, I enjoy pursuing personal programming projects, cycling, playing soccer, learning about new technologies and [taking landscape photos](https://photography.eliodinino.com).
+I am a driven UBC Computer Engineering student passionate about software development and technology.
+I have an abundance of experience working in teams to solve challenges with innovative software solutions, ranging from quantum computing pipelines to autonomous aircraft systems.

 <details>
   <summary>:spiral_notepad: Read More</summary>

   <br/>

-  One of my values is to always continue learning.
-To uphold this, I pursue projects that require me to learn new skills and I seek new experiences, often outside of my comfort zone.
-I also look to meet new people and challenge myself whenever I can.
-I believe that this continuous learning and seeking of challenges is important to my growth and adaptability.
+  In my free time, I enjoy pursuing personal programming projects, cycling, playing soccer, flying drones, learning about new technologies, and [taking landscape photos](https://photography.eliodinino.com).
+Within the university, I contribute as a Teaching Assistant and lead a team of 70 students on [UBC Uncrewed Aircraft Systems](https://ubcuas.com).

-  My hard-working nature and natural leadership skills make me a valuable team member who can both listen and lead if needed.
-Furthermore, my attention to detail and organizational skills contribute to the timely completion of high-quality deliverables.
-As a result of these core attributes, along with my past experiences, I was awarded full-ride scholarships to both UBC and McMaster University.
+  My commitment to learning drives me to take on projects that require gaining new skills and pursuing challenges outside my comfort zone.
+I believe that continuous learning and embracing new experiences are pivotal to personal growth and adaptability.

   ## :dart: Professional Goal
-  I plan to use my current and future skills to pursue a career in the Computer Engineering field.
-To get there I am trying many different roles through co-ops and volunteering opportunities at UBC.
-Following this, I will seek a career that I am passionate about and one that makes a positive impact on the world.
+  I'm on a mission to build impactful technologies through scalable software, courageous innovation, and ambitious leadership while relentlessly pursuing my passion for contributing to technology to better society.

 </details>